pooman42069/pooc2/readme.md

 ![image](https://github.com/user-attachments/assets/5ff11e4c-6dab-4cc1-8260-3c75ef055f92)

+To add boats run the payload.py on the machine you want to connect to the cnc

+Make sure to read as i stated in the first line

 From here it should be fairly straight forward if you have any issues or questions feel free to message me on discord.

 discord : poodrop.